Project Types in MOCO

 a) Create a project

-In the lead, create a project via "+ New Project" at the top right.
-To distinguish it from ongoing projects, label the project as a pitch or prepend "[PITCH]..." to its name.
-Now, either book the usual services or initially just one service, which you can call "Acquisition."
+In the lead, at the top right, create a project via "+ New Project".
+To distinguish it from ongoing projects, mark the project with a label as a pitch or prefix the name with "[PITCH]...".
+Now, either book to the usual services or initially with a single service that you can call "Acquisition".

 If you set the hourly rate to "0" during the pitch phase, the project remains "neutral" – the hourly rate can be adjusted once the pitch is won.
-If you lose the pitch, archive the project.
+If the pitch is lost, archive the project.

-b) Book, evaluate, or later reassign general acquisition efforts to projects
+b) Book, evaluate, or later reallocate general acquisition efforts to projects

 Mehr zu Projekte...